learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 3. Adjust a property of the selected element(s)

 In this lesson you just did all that stuff!
-Learning to duplicate what you can do in DevTools with JavaScript **is** DOM programming.
-The next lessons are going to give you `methods` for selecting elements and changing them, but you just changed the DOM.
+Learning to duplicate what you can do in DevTools with JavaScript ***is*** DOM programming.
+The next lessons are going to give you more methods for selecting elements and changing them, but you just changed the DOM.
 High fives are in order.

 [ada-wiki]: https://en.wikipedia.org/wiki/Ada_Lovelace